pasierb/unsexy-stack/README.md

 ## 📚 Stack Overview:

+1. **Remix/React** - Powering your UI with a sprinkle of Remix magic.
+1. **Tailwind CSS** - Utility-first CSS framework for rapid UI development.
 1. **Express.js** - Lightweight, efficient, and versatile application server.
-2. **Passport.js** - Because security matters.
+1. **Passport.js** - Because security matters.
 Robust authentication for your app.
-3. **Remix/React** - Powering your UI with a sprinkle of Remix magic.
-4. **Tailwind CSS** - Utility-first CSS framework for rapid UI development.
+1. **SQLite** - A self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.
+Perfect for smaller-scale applications.
-5. **EC2 with Capistrano** - Seamless deployments without breaking a sweat.
+1. **EC2 with Capistrano** - Seamless deployments without breaking a sweat.
-6. **Nginx** - High performance, stability, and simplicity for your web serving needs.
+1. **Nginx** - High performance, stability, and simplicity for your web serving needs.

 ---